sharetribe/flex-docs/src/docs/howto-users-and-authentication/enable-facebook-login/index.md

     dot should be displayed.

 Your Facebook app is now created and configured.
-The next step is to set up an identity provider client in Flex Console.
+The next step is to set up an identity provider client in Sharetribe Console.

 ## Configure an identity provider client in Console

 Now that your Facebook app is all set up, a corresponding _identity provider client_ will need to be configured for your marketplace.
-This will tell Flex that your users will be allowed to log into your marketplace using the Facebook app you just created.
+This will tell Sharetribe that your users will be allowed to log into your marketplace using the Facebook app you just created.
 The information stored in an IdP client is used to verify a token obtained from Facebook when a user logs in.